ascaletty/cronwave/README.md

 Contributions are more than welcome.

-TODO: error with the last task not being marked scheduled and error with the rescheduling function not finding tasks
+TODO: error with the last task not being marked scheduled and error with the rescheduling function not finding tasks Bug where when rescheduling it moves the item needing to be scheduled foward instead of backward